-Timeframe Description ensure reliable operations when the requested changes are included as part of PJM congestion management control.
+Timeframe Description management control list.
+PJM Transmission & Interconnection Planning performs analysis to ensure that the system resulting from the changes meets the PJM Reliability Planning Criteria or if any system problems result from the proposed changes.
+PJM Transmission performs telemetry and observability evaluation of incorporating the proposed changes.
+PJM Operations Planning performs operating studies and EMS studies to ensure reliable operations when the requested changes are included as part of PJM congestion management control.
 By Feb 1 PJM coordinates changes with upcoming Auction Revenue Right (ARR) / Financial Transmission Right (FTR) auction (for June 1 to May 31 of the following year).
 The annual network AAR/FTR nomination period ends Mid-March.
 By Feb 15 TO will be informed of the results of the planning, telemetry, and observability evaluations.
 Market Operations, Market Development, and Market Monitoring will report on their assessment of the impact on Congestion Management of the changes.
 By Mar 1 TO will be notified by March 1 whether PJM can assume congestion management control on June 1.
 PJM informs appropriate internal organizations of the proposed changes, including Market Operations, Market Development, Operations Planning, Transmission & Interconnection Planning, Market Monitoring Mar 1 - Mar 8 The list of requested facilities added, removed, or re-rated will be posted on PJM website to notify market participants of the changes in the list of facilities under PJM congestion management control effective June 1.
 For new construction facilities, the expected in-service dates will be posted.
 By Jun 1 PJM adjusts (adds, changes, removes, etc.) congestion management control to accommodate the requested facility changes.
 For new construction facilities, PJM will assume congestion management control when the facilities are put in service.